Kaligraphy247/podcast-it/README.md

 ### Citation Rendering

-Audio files are displayed using an embedded HTML player with:
+Audio files are displayed in the citations (Sources) UI modal using an embedded HTML player with:
 - Native `<audio>` controls
 - Dark mode support (automatic theme detection)
 - Download link in header